amandaIaria/react-practice-projects/README.md

 # react-practice-projects
-Just a Place to practice react
+Just a Place to practice react and open source!

-Testing WebHook
+Most of these are from https://daveceddia.com/react-practice-projects/.